mdillondc/terminal-ai/README.md

 # Terminal AI Assistant

-## ⚠️ Important Notice: Why This App Defaults to Google Gemini Instead of OpenAI

-**TL;DR: OpenAI has become a bureaucratic nightmare with arbitrary restrictions that make no technical sense.**

-As of some damn time in 2025, OpenAI has implemented absurd "organization verification" requirements for basic API features like **streaming responses** with their newer models (GPT-5, etc.).
-This is fucking ridiculous - streaming vs non-streaming produces the exact same content and uses the same computational resources, but OpenAI decided to gate streaming behind additional verification bureaucracy.

-**What this means:**
-- 🚫 **OpenAI is no longer the default** - Google Gemini 2.5 Flash is now the default model.
-OpenAI is acting in a fucked up, dumbass way that makes no logical sense.
-Therefore, I conclude they should go fuck themselves and no longer deserve to be the default provider.
-- ✅ **OpenAI models still available** - Use `--model gpt-5` if you want, but expect raw error messages when their bureaucratic systems reject you.
-As long as OpenAI continues to act like complete dicks, I won't bend over backwards to make this app work with them.
-If, in the future they decide to behave like reasonable people, I'll be happy to add them back as an option.
-Until then, triple-fuck-you, OpenAI!

-**Bottom line:** OpenAI is acting like a massive dick with these pointless restrictions.
-This app now defaults to providers that actually respect developers and don't implement arbitrary technical limitations for bureaucratic reasons.

 ![Terminal AI Assistant Screenshot](screenshot.png)

 A powerful terminal-based AI assistant that combines the best of conversational AI with advanced features like web search, RAG, youtube/article extraction, markdown rendering, multi-provider support and more.